(Full time / Part time) 2021 start

 Career opportunities

-This course will give you a wide range of knowledge, as well as advanced skills in research, critical analysis and communication that will serve you well in a variety of careers in the management and production of media content, both in the UK and worldwide.
-Our graduates have gone on to work in communications roles in broader contexts within the British Council and embassies, as well as roles in PR, social media, web video production, journalism and TV production.
+This course is designed to give you a wide range of knowledge and advanced skills in research, critical analysis and communication that will serve you well in a variety of careers in the management and production of media content, both in the UK and worldwide.
+Our graduates have gone on to work in strategy, communications and creative roles in broader contexts such the British Council and embassies, as well as roles in media management, PR, social media, cultural policy, web video production, journalism and TV production.

 Careers support